 Business Unit The agency responsible for stewardship of the asset.
-SFS originating agency Business Unit listing will be used to identify originating agency business of it listing will be used to identify each agency (see Appendix C).
+SFS originating agency Business Unit listing will be used to identify each agency (see Appendix C).

 Capital Plan Project Number A number assigned by the Division of the Budget to capital projects for which appropriations have been made.